Mis Manos

 Mis Manos (English: My Hands) is the second studio album by Colombian singer Camilo, released on March 4, 2022, through Sony Music Latin.
-It was produced by Camilo himself alongside Edgar Barrera, with Alex "A.C."
-Castillo, Los Dos Carnales, Tainy and Nicolás Ramírez appearing in some tracks as producers.
+It was produced by Camilo himself alongside Edgar Barrera, with Alex "Pedorro" Castillo, Los Dos Carnales, Tainy and Nicolás Ramírez appearing in some tracks as producers.
 It features collaborations with Los Dos Carnales, Mau y Ricky, Evaluna Montaner and El Alfa.

 At the 22nd Annual Latin Grammy Awards, the album was nominated for Album of the Year and won Best Pop Vocal Album while "Vida de Rico" was nominated for Record of the Year and Song of the Year and won Best Pop Song, and "Tuyo y Mío" was nominated for Best Regional Mexican Song.
 The album was also nominated for Best Latin Pop Album at the 64th Annual Grammy Awards.

 The album was certified platinum in both México and United States and peaked at number 5 and 2 at the Top Latin Albums and Latin Pop Albums charts, respectively, the album also peaked at number 173 at the Billboard 200 chart, being Camilo's first appearance in the chart.